olton/mina-node-monitor/README.md

 ```shell
 npm run build
 ```
+Now folder `dist` contains a ready client scripts.
+Copy these to your web server.

 ### Build server app
 The application server is installed on a machine with a Mina.